-RAD is committed to offering high-quality products at affordable prices, delivering quality concentrates and competitive price points to meet the needs and preferences of all types of cannabis consumers while effectively harnessing the captivating power of nostalgia in our brand messaging.
+RAD offers high-quality products at affordable prices, delivering quality concentrates and competitive price points to meet the needs and preferences of all types of cannabis consumers while effectively harnessing the captivating power of nostalgia in our brand messaging.

 Products being offered under RAD are made from high quality flower inputs selected specifically for their Indica, Sativa, and Hybrid profiles, and excellent terpene profiles, offering consumers a high-quality choice while delivering on an affordable price point.